razerdp/BasePopup/README.md

 ----------
 **Step 1:**
-create xml file for the popup
+create xml file for the popupwindow

 etc.
 ```xml